jimxliu/AI-PaaS-Cloud-Resoure-Allocation/README.md

 Job Scheduler (Cloud): [HTCondor Annex][htcondor_annex]

-We integrated the automated workflow management system **Pegasus** with high-throughput computing job scheduling system **HTCondor** to create a AI-optimized Platform-as-a-Service for users to run their workflows reducing the need to manually compare and select the allocation of cloud and/or local computing resources.
+We integrated the automated workflow management system **Pegasus** with high-throughput distributed computing job scheduling system **HTCondor** to create a AI-optimized Platform-as-a-Service for users to run their workflows reducing the need to manually compare and select the allocation of cloud and/or local computing resources.

 ## Tutorial